drinkynet/codelocks-api/README.md

     ->get();
 ```

-Get a list of locks associated with the API credentials
+Get a list of locks associated with the API credentials:

 ```php
 $codelocks = new \drinkynet\Codelocks\Codelocks($key, $accessKey);